bleeckerj/Files2Book/README_create_file_cards.md

   - Predefined sizes: A0-A5, LETTER, LEGAL, TABLOID, DIGEST
   - Card sizes: POKER, BRIDGE, MINI, LARGE_TAROT, SMALL_TAROT, LARGE_SQUARE, SMALL_SQUARE
   - Custom sizes: Specify as WxH in inches (e.g., "3.5X5.0")
+- `--slack-data-root`: Path to a Slack export root (directory containing channel folders with `files/` and `messages.json`).
+When provided, the script will treat inputs as Slack-exported data: relative filepaths in JSON/CSV file-lists will be resolved against this Slack root when appropriate, and Slack metadata (original timestamps, users, avatars) will be read from the export and displayed on cards.

 **Supported Page Sizes and Their Dimensions (in inches):**